-- Payments to a disabled person for the services of a medical attendant or live-in medical aide when the money is paid in total to the attendant or aid for services rendered. - Payments to a live-in medical aide for their caregiving services will be ignored even if the aide is considered a part of the household.
+- Payments to a disabled person for the services of a medical attendant or live-in medical aide when the money is paid in total to the attendant or aid for services rendered are ignored. - Payments to a medical aide or caregiver for their services are ignored when living in the home of the disabled person.
+Agencies may contact the HE+ Help Desk to request an exception.